 Experience is a raw material, rich with insight.
 I seek out collaborators within and outside of the process to gather feedback and input.
 I value guiding others to the same moment of clarity I had, because when people see the value behind an idea and help to develop it further they become a part of the story.

-I forge and create experiences.
-My creative process has been used in design, creating media, and choreography.
+I forge and create data-driven experiences.
+My creative process has been used in design, media, and choreography.
 It seeks to reveal truth in a way that connects people.
 It’s our experiences that bring us together, our stories.
 Let’s build one together.